nurit0105/smartstop/README.md

 * Gallmetzer Nina

 ## Aim of the project
-A webaplication to display
+A web application to display
 * the next depatures of public transport in stations near you.
 * show the hourly weather for a user set time.

-It was made for the subject Webtechnologies at FH Campus Wien.
+It was made for the subject Web Technologies at FH Campus Wien.

 ## Technologies
 Backend: Spring